 Now here is my “but” back…

 But what if you could control your habits over the holidays so you:

 feel healthy, have more energy, feel better dressed up, don’t regret your poor eating or drinking choices the next day, enjoy the holidays more, feel better about going into the New Year, and don’t gain 5-10 pounds?

 It is totally possible in a simple way and all the details are in our article How to Enjoy But Not Overindulge During the Holidays.

-If you want some support and guidance this holiday season for staying on track with your healthy eating, join our FREE Enjoy But Not Overindulge Holiday Challenge that starts the week of Thanksgiving.
+If you want some support and guidance this holiday season for staying on track with your healthy eating, schedule a call with me.

 To your achievable wellness!